thakurtejveer/Scenario4/README.md

 Create the task in a scenario4 folder of your project.
 All files of the components should be inside the scenario4 folder.

+PS- Data is flowing from child to parent through Emitting Events.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.